 - Writing – Google docs is a great tool for writing, especially if you are working with a group of people or will need multiple people to review or edit your piece.
 Coschedule helps you develop sharp headlines and the Hemingway App is a grammar and readability tool you can use for free.

 - Visuals – For creating videos or graphics, your phone can work well.
-The cameras on phones these days are excellent for everything from employee or product photos to low-budget videos.
+The cameras on phones these days are excellent for everything from product or employee photos to low-budget videos.
 Sites like Unsplash, Pixabay, and Burst offer free, high-quality pictures to supplement your own work.

 - Photo/video editing – There are a million editing tools you can utilize without paying a cent, including Adobe Spark (create great social graphics), Pic Stitch (make photo collages), Boomerang (shoot short, fun, looping videos), and more.
 All of these are free and some have paid options if you want additional features.